 3. Communicate, communicate, communicate

 Communicate professionally, clearly and often.
 Employees expect management's honest assessment of their performance.
 When things are running smoothly, highlight what is working and communicate success throughout the organization.
 When problems challenge progress, consider the potential impact you can have by constructively discussing your concerns.
 Use communication as a tool to inspire and motivate, as well as to direct and resolve problems.

-The best managers understand that organizational success is directly tied to the success of their employees, and they work to build bridges of trust.
+Great leaders understand that organizational success is directly tied to the success of their people, and they work to build bridges of trust.
 Establish trust by creating a safe, positive working environment with open and honest two-way communication.
 Give your people the benefit of the doubt, then help them up if they sometimes stumble.